googlecloudrobotics/core/docs/concepts/device_identity.md

 * (4) `Token Vendor` gets an Access Token for the `robot service-account` from `IAM`
-* `Token Vendor` returns Access Token through `Metadata Server` to the `&lt;App&gt;` and that can use it to call Cloud APIs under the scope of the `robot service-account`
+* `Token Vendor` returns Access Token through `Metadata Server` to the `<App>` and that can use it to call Cloud APIs under the scope of the `robot service-account`